EliSchillinger/home/docs/index.md

 ---

-# 🌍 Open Analytics and Sythesis Infrastructure for Science
+# 🌍 Open Analytics and Synthesis Infrastructure for Science (OASIS)

 Welcome to the **OASIS**, a hub for open analysis and synthesis in environmental data science.
 This site provides categorized links to **working groups, templates, tools, and resources** that support collaborative and innovative research efforts.